gejames/ansible_tower_automation/README.md

 At this point, you will go through your normal process for deploying new playbooks.
 All fully documented.

-## Making Our Update
+## Tracking Our Changes

-Now, let’s say a few months later you decide to standardize all playbook names to start with the vendor name.
+Let’s say a few months later you decide to standardize all playbook names to start with the vendor name.

 ```"change_cisco_user_passwd.yml"```  becomes ```"cisco_user_passwd.yml"```